African - American First Ladies of Distinction

 Catana Starks

 Catana Starks (b.
-1944), an educator and coach at Tennessee State University, became the first to coach a men’s NCAA Division I Golf Team in 1986.
+1944), an educator and coach at Tennessee State University, became the first to coach a men’s NCAA Division I Golf Team in 1986, earning hall of fame induction.

 Bernadette Locke Mattox

-Bernadette Locke Mattox (unknown), a basketball player and coach, was the first to serve as a Division, I assistant men’s basketball team coach at Kentucky in 1990.
+Bernadette Locke Mattox (b.
+1958), a basketball player and coach, was the first woman Division I men’s assistant coach at Kentucky in 1990, and later led the women’s program to success.

 Gabrielle (Gabby) Christina Victoria Douglas (b.
 1995), a gymnast and athlete, was the first to win the summer 2012 Olympic Gold Individual All-Around and team gold medal in London.